 An In-Universe example in "Girl in the Flower Dress": Skye decides Miles crossed the MEH by selling Chan Ho Yin out to Centipede for a million dollars.
 This on top of hacking S.H.I.E.L.D. against her orders.
 Chan Ho Yin may be a tool, but this revelation made Miles come across as a bigger tool and perhaps irreparably lowered Skye's opinion of Miles.

-Her partner in crime, Edison Po, makes an even bigger leap over the MEH when he insists on torturing Coulson's memories of his death out of him.
+Edison Po when he insists on torturing Coulson's memories of his death out of him.
 Even Raina wasn't pleased that he would resort to potentially deadly torture.

 Having had his In-Universe crossing point in the previous episode with his manipulation of Seth and Donnie, Ian Quinn definitely crosses it in "T.R.A.C.K.S." when he shoots Skye and then later gloats about it to Coulson.
 Even before this happens, we can see he has an extremely callous attitude toward Mike Peterson, viewing him as little more than a weapon.